vivek12345/mini-rag/README.md

 ### 1. Set up environment variables

-Create a `.env` file in the project root:
+Create a `.env` file in your project directory:

 ```bash
 # OpenAI Configuration